org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/msrc/understanding-data.md

       Go to the Security Update Guides
       [Security Update Guide - Microsoft Security Response Center](https://msrc.microsoft.com/update-guide) website.
 Make sure to be in the `All` section.
-      You cannot download all entries at once - only ones in a certain time frame (max. one year).
+      You cannot download all entries at once - only individual lists in a certain time frame (max. one year).
 Download the csv files from as many time-frames as you need.
       This may take quite some time, so consider filtering the data to only the CVE that interest you.
-    - for every line in every document you downloaded:
+    - For every line in every document you downloaded:
-        - if the `Article` is a KB identifier (see criteria above), check if a `Node` with the KB already exists, otherwise create a new one (`current`).
+        - If the `Article` is a KB identifier (see criteria above), check if a `Node` with the KB already exists, otherwise create a new one (`current`).
           There are two columns named Article, select the first one.
-        - get the product name from `Product` and find the corresponding product id from the `MsrcProductIndexQuery`.
+        - Get the product name from `Product` and find the corresponding product id from the `MsrcProductIndexQuery`.
 If not available, use the name.
-        - if the `ReferenceEntry` for that product Id does not yet exist, create a new one
+        - If the `ReferenceEntry` for that product Id does not yet exist, create a new one
-        - add the CVE-identifier from `Details` to `affectedVulnerabilities` to the `ReferenceEntry` with the product Id/name of `current`.
+        - Add the CVE-identifier from `Details` to `affectedVulnerabilities` to the `ReferenceEntry` with the product Id/name of `current`.
-    - store the result
+    - Store the result
 3. **Get KBs from MSRC Api**
-    - download all monthly detail files (see
+    - Download all monthly detail files (see
       [MSRC Download](../mirror/download.md#msrc--advisory-dataproduct-mappings---msrc-))
-    - create index from downloaded files (see [MSRC Index](../mirror/download.md))
+    - Create index from downloaded files (see [MSRC Index](../mirror/download.md))
-    - for every advisor in the data set iterate over all remediations provided
+    - For every advisor in the data set iterate over all remediations provided
-        - get the supersedence, description and affected product Ids
+        - Get the supersedence, description and affected product Ids
-        - if the description is a KB identifier (see criteria above), check if a `Node` with the KB already exists, otherwise create a new one (`current`)
+        - If the description is a KB identifier (see criteria above), check if a `Node` with the KB already exists, otherwise create a new one (`current`)
-        - set the `kbId` of `current` to the description
+        - Set the `kbId` of `current` to the description
-        - for every product Id:
+        - For every product Id:
-            - if the `ReferenceEntry` for that product Id does not yet exist, create a new one on `current`
+            - If the `ReferenceEntry` for that product Id does not yet exist, create a new one on `current`
-            - get the entry-id and add it to `affectedVulnerabilities` to the `ReferenceEntry`
+            - Get the entry-id and add it to `affectedVulnerabilities` to the `ReferenceEntry`
-            - split the supersedence into multiple KB identifiers (see criteria above) and for every one:
+            - Split the supersedence into multiple KB identifiers (see criteria above) and for every one:
-                - check if a `Node` with the KB already exists, otherwise create a new one (`ref`)
+                - Check if a `Node` with the KB already exists, otherwise create a new one (`ref`)
-                - add `ref` to `supersedes` to the `ReferenceEntry`
+                - Add `ref` to `supersedes` to the `ReferenceEntry`
-                - add `current` to `supersededBy` to the `ReferenceEntry`
+                - Add `current` to `supersededBy` to the `ReferenceEntry`
-    - store the result
+    - Store the result
 4. **Merging the KB Nodes**
    Make sure to update the references of supersededBy and supersedes to the new merged list.
 This can be quite tricky to get right.